 This course will introduce students to the principles of effective communication through presentations.
 Students will prepare and deliver at least five speeches, perform weekly impromptu exercises, and will participate in at least one debate.
 Students will be required to critique coursework through both peerand self-evaluations.
 Research skills will be developed and used throughout the course.
 Full participation and consistent attendance is an integral part of a student's successful completion of this course.

-Popular Literature

-.50 credit/1 semester Grade 11-12
+Popular Literature Recommendation: American Literature .50 credit/1 semester Grade 11-12

 Readings in this course will come from a variety of fiction genres in both the short story and novel form.
 Work will also focus on author biographies and contemporary essays on popular fiction.
 Frequent written responses, critical analysis, and active participation in discussion are required.
 This course will emphasize competency in reading and writing, and encourage critical thinking and listening skills.
 Response journals, class discussion, and self-assessments are required.
-Honors Popular Literature Recommendation: 80% 2.5 or higher in previous English course .50 credit/ 1 semester Grade 11-12
+Honors Popular Literature Recommendation: 2.7/B or higher in Honors American Literature .50 credit/ 1 semester Grade 11-12

 Readings in this course will come from a variety of fiction genres in both the short story and novel form.
 Work will also focus on author biographies and contemporary essays on popular fiction.
 Frequent written responses, critical analysis, and active participation in discussion are required.
 This course will emphasize competency in reading and writing, and encourage critical thinking and listening skills.
 Response journals, class discussion, and self-assessments are required.
-HUMANITIES DEPARTMENT Social Studies RHS Graduation Requirements: World History .50 credit, Economics .50 credit, Government .50 credit, U.S. History 1 credit.
-State Graduation Requirements: World History .50 credits, Economics .50 credit, Government .50 credit, U.S. History 1 credit.
-Grade 9 Grade 10 Grade 11 Grade 12 World History Geography US History World Geography Government Economics Social Studies Electives Honors World History Honors Geography Honors World Geography Honors US History AP US History Honors Government Honors Economics Social Studies Electives ^{}Courses offered during school years beginning with an even number.
-World History 1 credit/1 full year Grade 9
+The Honors designation consists of a deeper analysis and rigorous pacing.
+Students will be required to complete additional summer reading assignments and to show mastery of the material upon their return to school.
+Honors Diverse Perspectives in Literature\\ Recommendation: American Literature .50 credit/1 semester Grade 11-12